-Also referred to as oral candidiasis, oral thrush is a fungal infection of the mouth caused by the yeast Candida albicans.
-This fungus exists naturally in the mouth, but oral thrush occurs when the fungus overgrows and starts to cause symptoms.
+Oral thrush, which is also referred to as oral candidiasis, is a fungal infection caused by the yeast Candida albicans.
+This fungus exists naturally in the mouth and is one of the “beneficial floras” residing in the oral cavity.
+However, oral thrush occurs when the fungus overgrows and starts to cause symptoms.

-Oral thrush can affect anybody at any age, but it is more common among babies.
-Adults are more likely to develop oral thrush if they are elderly, immunocompromised, taking certain medications or have certain health conditions.
-For healthy people, oral thrush does not cause any serious problems, but for people with weakened immunity, it can be more serious and difficult to manage.
+Oral thrush can affect any individual at any age, but it is most commonly seen in babies.
+Adults are more likely to develop oral thrush if they are elderly, have a compromised immune system, are taking certain medications, or have certain health conditions.
+For healthy people, the presence of Candida albicans does not cause any serious problems; however, for people with weakened immunity, it can be more serious and difficult to manage.

-Many people may not notice they have oral thrush at first.
-Symptoms may develop quickly or slowly, depending on the cause of the problem, and they may persist for any period from a few days to months.
+The symptoms of oral thrush may develop quickly or slowly, depending on the cause of the problem and the immune status of the patient.
+Symptoms may persist for any period from a few days to months.

 - White lesions (plaques) on the tongue, on the inside of the cheeks, and sometimes the roof of the mouth.
-The lesions are difficult to wipe away, and may leave red areas that bleed slightly.
+The lesions are difficult to wipe away and may leave red areas that slightly bleed.
 The white patches may also develop on the gums and tonsils.